artcreator329/betame-app-sdk54/STONE_TO_BETACOIN_PURCHASE_MIGRATION.md

-# Stone Purchase to BetaCoin Purchase Migration
+# Diamond Purchase to BetaCoin Purchase Migration

 ## Overview
-This migration removes the ability to purchase stones directly and replaces it with BetaCoin purchase functionality.
-Users can now only purchase BetaCoins directly (with 2.2% processing fee), while stones remain available through daily check-ins and can be converted to BetaCoins.
+This migration removes the ability to purchase diamonds directly and replaces it with BetaCoin purchase functionality.
+Users can now only purchase BetaCoins directly (with 2.2% processing fee), while diamonds remain available through daily check-ins and can be converted to BetaCoins.

 ## Changes Made

 ### 1. Wallet Service Updates (`lib/wallet-service.ts`)
-- **Removed**: `addStones()` method for stone purchases
+- **Removed**: `addDiamonds()` method for diamond purchases
 - **Added**: `addBetaCoins()` method for BetaCoin purchases
-- **Updated**: Transaction type enum to remove `'stone_purchase'` and keep only `'betacoin_purchase'`
+- **Updated**: Transaction type enum to remove `'diamond_purchase'` and keep only `'betacoin_purchase'`
 - **Updated**: Database column from `betame_credits` to `betame_betacoins`
-- **Updated**: Function name from `convertStonesToCredits()` to `convertStonesToBetaCoins()`
+- **Updated**: Function name from `convertDiamondsToBetaCoins()` to maintain consistency

 ### 2. New BetaCoin Purchase Component (`components/BetaCoinPurchase.tsx`)
 - **Created**: New component to handle BetaCoin purchases